crapp/labpowerqt/README.md

   Currently this is not working correctly with QCustomPlot and there is nothing I can do about it as I believe it is because of a bug in their code.

-* Polling frequencies higher than 1Hz seem to work unreliable on OSX and Windows.
+* Polling frequencies higher than 1Hz seem to work unreliable on macOS and Windows.
 	I have no idea if this is a problem with QSerialPort, the underlying driver implementation or system layer.